Legal & Privacy

 - Manage risk for us and our customers.

 This requires us to carry out an assessment of our interests in using your personal data against the interests you have as a citizen and the rights you have under data protection laws.

 - Consent: We may provide you with marketing information about our services or products where you’ve provided your consent for us to do so.

 You may opt out of marketing at any time by e-mailing or telephoning your customer servicing team.
 Alternatively, you can also use the Contact Us section of our website.
-You can also manage your marketing preferences on our customer self-service systems, My Account.

 - Special category (sensitive) data: Where you have consented, we will process any medical & health, racial & ethnic origin, genetic & biometric or sex life & sexual orientation information you have provided, and any other sensitive information obtained from a third party (e.g. your GP or other medical professional), solely for the purposes of allowing us to underwrite and administer your policy and deal with claims.